Andre Nickatina

-Andre L. Adams (born March 11, 1970), better known by his stage name Andre Nickatina, is an American rapper from San Francisco, California.
+Andre Lamond Adams (born March 11, 1970), known artistically as Andre Nickatina, is an American rapper and record producer from San Francisco, California.
+Nickatina is known for his distinctive voice, original flow, and lyrical exploration.
 He previously performed under the stage name Dre Dog.

 Personal life

 Andre Adams was born on March 11, 1970, in San Francisco, and grew up in the city's Fillmore District.
-He attended the Galileo Academy of Science and Technology but dropped out and claims to have had a D average.
-Despite his troubled academic career, Andre maintained an honorable position within the school securing a rank of “Cobra Status” signifying his quick wit.

 Musical career

 Andre Nickatina first appeared on the Bay Area rap scene in 1993 underneath the stage name Dre Dog.
 He released two albums under the stage name Dre Dog: The New Jim Jones in 1993 and I Hate You With a Passion in 1995.
 I Hate You With a Passion peaked at #79 on the Billboard Top R&B/Hip-Hop Albums chart and #3 on the Billboard Heatseekers chart.
 In 1997, Adams changed his stage name to Andre Nickatina, and released the albums: Cocaine Raps under his own label, Filmoe Coleman Records and Raven in My Eyes, which was released under the Bay Area Independent Rap Label Dogday Records.
 Unlike his albums released under the name Dre Dog, Cocaine Raps had deeper production values [First Collaborations with Producer Nick Peace].
 The album Raven in My Eyes was noted for its production quality and songs that combine "sequencers and keyboards that buzz and whine" with live instrumentation.
 That year, he founded his own record label, Filmoe Coleman Records.
 Nickatina explained in an interview with Strivin magazine that his name change was "for the better" and that he raps because he feels that he is talented enough to do so but not for the sake of popularity.